-The Audio Block adds a single audio file in a player to a page or blog post.
+The Audio Block adds one audio file in a player to a page or blog post.
 You can upload a file from your computer or link to an externally hosted file.

-Note: To add SoundCloud audio to your site, we recommend using the SoundCloud Block instead.
+Note: To add SoundCloud audio to your site, use the SoundCloud Block instead.

-For best performance across all browsers and devices, we recommend compressing your audio files using the following specifications:
+For best performance across all browsers and devices, we recommend compressing your audio files using these specifications:

 - Format: .mp3 (No other audio file types are supported.)

 - Bitrate: 128 kbps max (96 kbps recommended for spoken word)

 - Channels: Mono or Stereo

 - File Size: An uploaded file must be 160 MB or smaller.
 To use a larger file, you can link to an external host.